apache/spark/docs/running-on-yarn.md

-An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase-site.xml` sets `hbase.security.authentication` to `kerberos`), and `spark.yarn.security.credentials.hbase.enabled` is not set to `false`.
+An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase-site.xml` sets `hbase.security.authentication` to `kerberos`), and `spark.security.credentials.hbase.enabled` is not set to `false`.

-Similarly, a Hive token will be obtained if Hive is on the classpath, its configuration includes a URI of the metadata store in `"hive.metastore.uris`, and `spark.yarn.security.credentials.hive.enabled` is not set to `false`.
+Similarly, a Hive token will be obtained if Hive is on the classpath, its configuration includes a URI of the metadata store in `"hive.metastore.uris`, and `spark.security.credentials.hive.enabled` is not set to `false`.

 If an application needs to interact with other secure Hadoop filesystems, then the tokens needed to access these clusters must be explicitly requested at launch time.
-This is done by listing them in the `spark.yarn.access.hadoopFileSystems` property.
+This is done by listing them in the `spark.security.access.hadoopFileSystems` property.

 ```
-spark.yarn.access.hadoopFileSystems hdfs://ireland.example.org:8020/,webhdfs://frankfurt.example.org:50070/
+spark.security.access.hadoopFileSystems hdfs://ireland.example.org:8020/,webhdfs://frankfurt.example.org:50070/
 ```

 Spark supports integrating with other security-aware services through Java Services mechanism (see `java.util.ServiceLoader`).
-To do that, implementations of `ServiceCredentialProvider` should be available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.
-These plug-ins can be disabled by setting `spark.yarn.security.credentials.{service}.enabled` to `false`, where `{service}` is the name of credential provider.
+To do that, implementations of `org.apache.spark.deploy.security.ServiceCredentialProvider` should be available to Spark by listing their names in the corresponding file in the jar's `META-INF/services` directory.
+These plug-ins can be disabled by setting `spark.security.credentials.{service}.enabled` to `false`, where `{service}` is the name of credential provider.

 ## Configuring the External Shuffle Service